griffinwt/hackathon11.2.2020/README.md

 | Euthanasia      |    4  |
 | Died            |    5 |

-This model took the longest to run and in fact I had to trim my hyperparameters more than I preferred in order to get it to resolve within the alotted time.
+This model took the longest to run and in fact I had to trim my hyperparameters far more than I preferred in order to get it to resolve within the alotted time.
+This model scored a disappointing ~51% on both training and test sets, with the only silver lining that at least it generalized well (low variance) even though the score was bad throughout (high bias).

-#### Adaboost Model:
+#### Linear Support Vector Model:
-My final model was an Adaboost Classifier which I hoped would give the best score.
+My final model was a Linear Support Vector Model.
+This model ran quickly and seemed to generalize best, consistently scoring near identically on both training and test sets with an accuracy of 63%.

+Based on the coefficients from my best Support Vector Classifier, I was able to make a few general conclusions:
+- An animal being spayed or neutered increased adoption chances by 1.3/1.2x; this was the strongest coefficient pointing towards adoption
+- Pit Bulls had the strongest negative/inverse relationship to adoption and were the most likely breed to be euthanized

 ---